 Moving through Lycia on cool winter's day.
 The sun shines.
 I am absolutely completely alone with the old stones and the graves.
 Nothing moves.
 No sounds but the breeze and the tinkle of goat bells as they move, invisibly, through ancient Lycian ruins and pines.
-You can read my full account of my visit to...
+The ancient Lycian city of Pinara The Lycians ruled this...
 Continue Reading →

 Sometimes, when travelling, one comes across extraordinary and special places.
 In this particular case not just because the place is, in itself, extraordinary and special but because it was empty.
 As I walked through the streets of this long dead city, following the footsteps of people who live 2000 years ago, there was an utter...
 Continue Reading →

 THIS IS NOT A HISTORICAL RECORD.
 AS PER TRUMPIAN LOGIC, NO APOLOGIES MADE FOR ERRORS, EXAGGERATION, OMISSIONS, BAD TASTE OR MISREPRESENTATIONS.
 The call came from Canberra.
 I'd spent a year there as “National Liaison Officer” (NLO) for the Wilderness Society (TWS).
 A grand title but little else.
 I had been lobbying politicians and the media...
 Continue Reading →